Close-up of a podcast microphone on a desk in front of a woman in a pink blazer, speaking during a podcast recording.

 Not all visibility needs to come from other podcasters.
 Some of your best growth partners are business owners who:

-- They aren’t direct competition, but are totally aligned in vibe and values
+• Aren’t direct competitors, but are totally aligned in vibe and values

 Together, you can: